Skip to main content

 Accessible Email Communication

-Email is a key communication tool at UND, so it’s important to ensure your messages are clear and understood by everyone—including those using assistive technologies like screen readers.
+Email is the primary communication tool at UND, used to share important information across campus.
+Because email often serves as the official record of communication, it’s essential that messages are clear, accessible, and understood by all users—including those using assistive technologies like screen readers.
 To create accessible emails, use clear writing, proper formatting, and thoughtful use of images and attachments to remove barriers to understanding.
-Whether it’s a quick note or a campus-wide announcement, following accessibility best practices makes your email easier to read, inclusive, and compatible with a variety of technologies.

 Craft an Accessible Email